cefore/cefpyco/README.md

 * name_len: Length of the name.
 * chunk_num: Number of chunks.
 * end_chunk_num: Last chunk number of the content (available only when you set it at the data producer app.).
-* payload: Byte sequence of the payload (displayed as `(empty)` if the value is empty); returns “str” in Python 2, “bytes” in Python 3.
+* payload: Byte sequence of the payload (displayed as `(empty)` if the value is empty); returns "str" in Python 2, "bytes" in Python 3.
 * payload_len: Length of the payload.
 If it is empty, it is set to 0.

 The CcnPacketInfo object also has the `is_interest`, `is_data`, and `is_interest_return` (or `is_return`) properties.